 For 37 years I've run 25 to 40 cows, mostly black Brangus.
 I've fed them minerals on and off, but last year I started keeping minerals out year-round.
 After a few months, I noticed the hair along the cows' backs turning a reddish-brown tint.
 I was told this could be a sign of copper deficiency.
 What does that mean, and is it something I should be concerned about?

 I have seen similar occurrences on black cattle before, but because we never observed any production issues related to it, I never really explored it further.

-When I look at minerals, my concern is more focused on who made the mineral and whether or not the cows eat it.
-Percentages and PPMs (parts per million) mean little in the big picture, if cows do not consistently consume the right amount of mineral.
+When I look at minerals, my concern is more focused on who made the mineral and whether the cows eat it.
+Percentages and PPMs (parts per million) mean little in the big picture if cows do not consistently consume the right amount of mineral.

 I believe every farm needs a good mineral program designed for that particular operation.
 Some people recommend different minerals at different times of the year and for different classes of cattle, but there needs to be a complete and balanced mineral available at all times.